swissmanu/wings/README.md

 	brew install jscoverage

-## Demo
+## Demo & Development
 A short demonstration of Wings's features is implemented in `demo/demo.js`.
-You can run this demo in two different ways.
-Load one of the following files in your browser:

-* `demo/dev.html` loads each module from its own file dynamically.
+`demo/dev.html` loads each module from its own file dynamically.
 Perfect for trying out your latest code modifications.
-* `demo/dist.html` fetchs the distributable version of Wings for running the demo.
-Make sure you run `jake dist` before you open this demonstration.